practicingruby/bookie/README.markdown

 that this is going to be a huge time sink, I'll re-visit this document and put together a proper release plan.

+## Dependencies

+This project targets Ruby 1.9.2 exclusively, and will not run on Ruby 1.8.
+It does not rely on anything outside of Ruby 1.9.2's core and standard libraries at this time, but that may change in the future.

 ## Contributing

 I'm happy to accept contributions to this project, but probably won't